google/xls/docs_src/README.md

 ~/xls$ # Follow the bazel install instructions:
 ~/xls$ # https://bazel.build/install/ubuntu
+~/xls$ # If you do use bazelisk, be aware that documentation here generally uses `bazel`, ~/xls$ # so you may want to alias bazelisk to bazel.
 ~/xls$ # Afterwards we observe:
 ~/xls$ bazel --version
-bazel 5.2.0
+bazel 6.4.0

-~/xls$ # Note we're going to tell Ubuntu that `/usr/bin/env python` is actually python3 ~/xls$ # here, since that is not the case by default on Ubuntu 20.04.
+~/xls$ # Note we're going to tell Ubuntu that `/usr/bin/env python` is actually python3 ~/xls$ # here, since that has not been the case by default on past Ubuntus.
 ~/xls$ # This is important.
 Without this step, you may experience cryptic error messages:
 ~/xls$ sudo apt install python3-distutils python3-dev libtinfo5 python-is-python3